tendermint/atom_one/README.md

 combined.

-Finally, with the rollout of ICS1 and ICS2, simple-transfer zones and other application zones, the inflation rate of the ATOM token may even become negative to maintain the target of 2/3 bonding.
+Finally, with the rollout of ICS1 and ICS2, simple-transfer zones and other application zones, the inflation rate of the ATOM may even become negative to maintain the target of 2/3 bonding.

 Liquid staking somewhat usurps the point of bonded staking, and thus by nature its utility is limited.
 It is already supported through the usage of interchain